COVID-19 pandemic in Latvia: January 2022

-The Omicron variant became spread among the population.
-New case count rose by 30% in early January. and by 50% towards the second half of the month.
+The Omicron variant spread among the population.
+The new case count rose by 30% in early January. and by 50% towards the second half of the month.
 The case count continued to climb, with weekly case count doubling.

 Around 15% of population received a booster shot.
 Covid certificate expiration date for primary vaccination was set.

 February 2022

-A new record number of new cases exceeded 10,000 at the start of February, and surpassing 11.4 thousand cases by the middle of the month.
+A new record number of new cases exceeded 10,000 at the start of February, and surpassed 11.4 thousand cases by the middle of the month.
 The total number of cases passed 450,000 Over 1,000 patients were being treated at hospitals and 5000 total Covid-related deaths were recorded.

+May 2022

+On 13 May, the 14-day cumulative rate per 100,000 people fell below 200 for the first time since September.
+On 15 May the requirement to wear masks on public transport was removed.

+May 2023

+On 9 May 2023, the last remaining mask requirements, requiring masks in medical establishments and long-term social care facilities, were scrapped.